text-machine-lab/uml_nlp_class_2018/hw1/README.md

 ## What to submit

-1. For part 1, submit a printout of the words you selected, along with clusters of top-K neighbours
+1. For part 1, submit a printout of the words you selected, along with clusters of top-K neighbours; please also submit your code.
 2. For part 2, submit
     1. Your code
     2. A README file explaining the overall structure of your implementation